KarandaevRuslan/Multidimensional-geometrical-editor/README.md

 Code the functionality to rotate the figure in ,ultidimensional space to change the orientation of the figure in space.
 Difficulty: Hard

-* Task 3.3: Integrate 3D projection visualization
+* Task 3.3: Implement the Scene module
 Develop a module for composing several objects with specified rotation and perspective on one scene.
 Difficulty: Medium